Loolwa Khazzoom

 Loolwa Khazzoom (لولوا خزوم) is an Iraqi American-Jewish writer, journalist, activist, and musician.
 She has spoken and written extensively about Jewish multiculturalism as well as the cultural traditions and modern struggles of Sephardi, Mizrahi, Yemenite, and Ethiopian Jews.
 She was heavily involved in the Jewish feminist movement of the 1990s and is the founder of the Jewish Multicultural Project.
 She has also worked as a public relations manager for health and wellness practitioners.

 Early life

 Khazzoom was raised in California by an American Jewish mother and an Iraqi Jewish father.
 She received a Jewish education as a child, and first encountered the othering effects of being a Mizrachi Jew at her school: "I was only seven when I started reading from a Mizrahi prayer book, and my teachers would make faces and say nasty things about me in front of the class.
 They wanted me to be doing what everybody else was doing - that is, reading an Ashkenazi prayer book in Ashkenazi style."
-She attended Barnard College, where she majored in political science.
+She attended Barnard College, graduating in 1991.